tus/draft-digest-fields-problem-types/draft-kleidl-digest-fields-problem-types.md

 ## Mismatching Digest Value

 This section defines the "https://iana.org/assignments/http-problem-types#mismatching-digest-value" problem type {{PROBLEM}}.
-A resource MAY use this problem type in a response to a request, whose integrity fields include a digest value that does not match the digest value that the resource computed for the request content or representation.
+A server MAY use this problem type in a response to a request, whose integrity fields include a digest value that does not match the digest value that the server computed for the request content or representation.

-The resource SHOULD provide the algorithm key of the used hashing algorithm in the `algorithm` member, the digest value from the request's integrity fields in the `provided-digest` member, and the computed digest value in the `expected-digest` member.
+The server SHOULD provide the algorithm key of the used hashing algorithm in the `algorithm` member, the digest value from the request's integrity fields in the `provided-digest` member, and the computed digest value in the `expected-digest` member.
 The digest values MUST BE serialized as byte sequences as described in {{Section 4.1.8 of STRUCTURED-FIELDS}}.

 The following example shows a response for a request with a mismatching SHA-256 digest value.